OCFL/ocfl-java/README.md

 ### Optional Properties

-* **ocflConfig**: Sets the following default values that are used for creating new OCFL objects: version, digest algorithm, and content directory.
-The defaults are `v1`, `sha512`, and `content`.
+* **ocflConfig**: Sets the following default values that are used for creating new OCFL objects: OCFL version, digest algorithm, version zero-padding width, and content directory.
+The defaults are `1.0`, `sha512`, `0`, and `content`.
 * **prettyPrintJson**: Enables pretty print JSON in newly written inventory files.
 By default, pretty printing is disabled to reduce inventory file size.